SantiagoMendivil/Notebook/README.md

 # Software Engineering Topics Notebook

-Welcome to the **Software Engineering Topics Notebook**!
-This repository is dedicated to documenting a variety of software engineering topics, serving as a comprehensive resource for engineers, developers, and enthusiasts.
+This repository is dedicated to documenting a variety of software engineering topics, serving as a comprehensive resource for engineers and developers.
 It will contain in-depth notes, tutorials, and guides covering a wide range of topics in software engineering.

 ## Table of Contents